nixworks/public/news/2009/10/28/README.md

 ##### Blast
 ### [ A blast in Meena Bazar, Peshawar, Pakistan, kills at least 95 people while 110 are injured. ](/news/2009/10/28/a-blast-in-meena-bazar-peshawar-pakistan-kills-at-least-95-people-while-110-are-injured.md)
-_Context: Peshawar, Pakistan, blast_
+_Context: blast, Peshawar, Pakistan_

 ##### United Nations
 ### [ 12 people &ndash; including six United Nations staff &ndash; are killed after Taliban militants assault an international guesthouse in the Afghan capital Kabul. ](/news/2009/10/28/12-people-ndash-including-six-united-nations-staff-ndash-are-killed-after-taliban-militants-assault-an-international-guesthouse-in-the.md)
-_Context: Kabul, Afghan, Taliban, United Nations, assault an international guesthouse_
+_Context: United Nations, Afghan, assault an international guesthouse, Taliban, Kabul_

 ##### German
 ### [ One of Germany's last Nazi war crimes trials begins, with Heinrich Boere charged with the killings of three civilians in the Netherlands. ](/news/2009/10/28/one-of-germany-s-last-nazi-war-crimes-trials-begins-with-heinrich-boere-charged-with-the-killings-of-three-civilians-in-the-netherlands.md)
-_Context: Heinrich Boere, Netherlands, Nazi, German_
+_Context: German, Nazi, Heinrich Boere, Netherlands_

 ##### Ares I-X
 ### [ Ares I-X, the first test article for NASA's Ares I rocket, launches successfully from Launch Complex 39B at Kennedy Space Center in Florida on a sub-orbital test flight. ](/news/2009/10/28/ares-i-x-the-first-test-article-for-nasa-s-ares-i-rocket-launches-successfully-from-launch-complex-39b-at-kennedy-space-center-in-florida.md)
-_Context: Florida, Ares I, NASA, sub-orbital, Launch Complex 39B, Ares I-X, Kennedy Space Center_
+_Context: Florida, sub-orbital, Ares I, Ares I-X, Kennedy Space Center, NASA, Launch Complex 39B_

 ##### Lebanese
 ### [ The Lebanese army says it has found and deactivated four 107-mm rockets in the garden of a partly built house a day after a rocket fired from Houla hit the northern Israeli border town of Kiryat Shmona.
 This is the fifth time rocket attacks have been used to try to break the cease-fire. ](/news/2009/10/28/the-lebanese-army-says-it-has-found-and-deactivated-four-107-mm-rockets-in-the-garden-of-a-partly-built-house-a-day-after-a-rocket-fired-fr.md)